-Abnormal vitamin B12 levels can have various causes, just like most other symptoms.
+Abnormal vitamin B12 levels can have various causes, ranging in severity from 'serious' to 'generally fatal'.
 Finding the true cause means ruling out or confirming each possibility – in other words, diagnosis.

 Diagnosis is usually a complex process due to the sheer number of possible causes and related symptoms.
 In order to diagnose abnormal vitamin B12 levels, we could:

 |Cirrhosis Of The Liver||24%||Unlikely|

 |Diabetes II||5%||Ruled out|

 → Under 200 (low)

 A urine MMA test is recommended for properly diagnosing B12 deficiency due to the possible lack of sensitivity of serum B12 tests.
 A normal or high B12 level makes B12 deficiency less likely, but does not rule it out.